Programs

 Ministerial Support Outreach

 We offer practical reviews of life and ministry for participants who desire to realize the scope and significance of their interfaith and peacemaking involvement.
+These informal encounters offer friendship to those who seek to be of Interfaith service and care in the World.

 The Recovery of Women’s Voice in Ancient Text and Contemporary Society